cryptowilliam/goutil/net/gmux/README.md

 ## Introduction

+gmux makes underlying net.Conn to upper level multiplexing connection, and user could open thousands of logical streams from the upper level multiplexing connection.

-Nmux ( **N**amed **MU**ltiple**X**ing) is a multiplexing library for Golang.
+gmux ( **N**amed **MU**ltiple**X**ing) is a multiplexing library for Golang.
 It relies on an underlying connection to provide reliability and ordering, such as TCP or [KCP](https://github.com/xtaci/kcp-go), and provides stream-oriented multiplexing.
 The original intention of this library is to power the connection management for [kcp-go](https://github.com/xtaci/kcp-go).

 ## Features